trchopan/chop.dev/content/posts/tech-share--geninus-ai-brain/index.md

 We will move to the topic of Large Language Models, or LLMs.

 As our team are all aware of these models and their capabilities.
-Today, I will just briefly introduce them.
-I rather say mention without going in to the details.
+So today I will just briefly introduce them.
 The main focus is on how to use them by Prompting Strategy and Database integration.

 **Introduction to LLMs**